Specific Model Highlights

 • Zero Fret: A permanent fret added next to the nut to improve intonation.

-• Market Value: $6,000 – $10,500.
+• Market Value: $6,000 to $10,500.

-Full front view of a 1961 Gretsch 6120 Chet Atkins single-cutaway hollow body – We offer competitive nationwide payouts for all-original vintage Gretsch guitars.
+Full front view of a 1961 Gretsch 6120 Chet Atkins single-cutaway hollow body.
+We offer competitive nationwide payouts for all-original vintage Gretsch guitars.

 1962: The Double Cutaway (The “Nashville”)